-The intervention of regulators on how to induce firms to adopt the clean technology at the socially optimal adoption date completely changes when markets are opened to international competition.
+The intervention of regulators on how to induce firms to adopt clean technology at the socially optimal adoption date completely changes when markets are opened to international competition.
 Indeed, in autarky (resp. a common market), firms adopt earlier (resp. later) than what is socially optimal.
-Therefore, in autarky, regulators induce the adoption of the clean technology at the socially optimal date by giving firms a postpone adoption subsidy.
-However, in a common market, regulators induce firms to adopt the clean technology at the socially optimal date by giving them a speed up adoption subsidy.
+Therefore, in autarky, regulators induce the adoption of clean technology at the socially optimal date by giving firms a subsidy for the postponement of the adoption.
+However, in a common market, regulators induce firms to adopt clean technology at a socially optimal date by giving them a speed up adoption subsidy.

-The instantaneous social welfare gain from the adoption of the clean technology increases with market opening, leading to an earlier socially optimal adoption date under a common market.
+The instantaneous social welfare gain from the adoption of clean technology increases with market opening, leading to an earlier socially optimal adoption date under a common market.
 Consequently, international trade leads to less global flow of pollution.
 These results are new and interesting because the impact of opening markets to international competition on the timing of adoption of clean technologies has not been previously studied.

-Our paper enrich the previous literature on renewable energies and clean technologies by providing a theoretical study on the effect of international trade on both clean technology adoption and transboundary pollution.
+Our paper enriches previous literature on renewable energies and clean technologies by providing a theoretical study of the effect of international trade on both clean technology adoption and transboundary pollution.
 Indeed, many theoretical studies have been concerned with renewable energies and clean technologies such as those of Wirl and Withagen (2000), Fischer et al. (2004), Soest (2005), Nasiri and Zaccour (2009) and Fujiwara (2011).
-Dosi and Moretto (1997) studied the regulation of a firm that can switch to a clean technology by incurring an irreversible investment cost.
-To bridge the gap between the private and the policy-maker's desired timing of innovation, they recommended that the regulator stimulates the innovation by subsidies and by reducing the uncertainty concerning the profitability of the clean technology by appropriate announcements.
-Moreover, Dosi and Moretto (2010), extended the previous study to oligopolistic firms and studied the incentives of not being the first firm adopting the clean technology.
-Ben Youssef (2010) showed that the instantaneous regulated monopoly adopts the clean technology earlier than what is socially optimal, while the non-regulated monopoly adopts it later than what is socially optimal.
-The regulator can induce the monopoly to adopt the clean technology at the socially optimal date by a postpone adoption subsidy.
-Reichenbach and Requate (2012) considered a model with two types of electricity producers and showed that a first-best policy requires a tax in the fossil-fuel sector and an output subsidy for the renewable energy sources sector.
+Dosi and Moretto (1997) studied the regulation of a firm that can switch to clean technology by incurring an irreversible investment cost.
+To bridge the gap between the firm's and the policy-maker's desired timing of innovation, they recommended that the regulator stimulates innovation through subsidies and by reducing the uncertainty related to the profitability of clean technology by appropriate announcements.
+Moreover, Dosi and Moretto (2010), extended the previous study to oligopolistic firms and studied benefits of not being the first firm adopting clean technology.
+Ben Youssef (2010) showed that the instantaneous regulated monopoly adopts clean technology earlier than what is socially optimal, while the non-regulated monopoly adopts it later than what is socially optimal.
+The regulator can induce monopoly to adopt clean technology at a socially optimal date by subsidy for postponement adoption.
+Reichenbach and Requate (2012) considered a model with two types of electricity producers and showed that a first-best policy requires tax in the fossil-fuel sector and an output subsidy for the renewable energy sources sector.
 Many empirical studies have also been interested in clean technologies (Whitehead and Cherry 2007, Varun et al. 2009, Li et al. 2009, Caspary 2009, Pillai and Banerjee 2009).

-Let us notice that many papers, not concerned with renewable energies, have studied the impact of international trade on pollution (Péchoux and Pouyet 2003, Cremer and Gahvari 2004).
-Copeland and Taylor (1995) showed that uncoordinated regulation of pollution at the national level and free trade do not necessarily raise welfare.
+It is important to notice that many papers, not concerned with renewable energies, have studied the impact of international trade on pollution (Péchoux and Pouyet 2003, Cremer and Gahvari 2004).
+Copeland and Taylor (1995) showed that uncoordinated regulation of pollution at a national level and free trade do not necessarily raise welfare.

-Other studies, not concerned with renewable energies, have been interested in transboundary pollution (Hoel 1997, Zagonari 1998, Ben Youssef 2009, 2011).
+Other studies, not concerned with renewable energies, have focused on transboundary pollution (Hoel 1997, Zagonari 1998, Ben Youssef 2009, 2011).
 Chander and Tulkens (1992) showed that non-cooperating behavior of countries is not Pareto-optimal.
-Mansouri and Ben Youssef (2000) showed the necessity of cooperation between countries to effectively internalize all the transboundary pollution and at the same time reaching the first best.
+Mansouri and Ben Youssef (2000) proved the necessity of cooperation between countries to effectively internalize all transboundary pollution, and, at the same time, reach the first best.